 They needed to use forceps because the baby has twisted shoulders and we agreed, since they said baby was in distress.
 They performed an episiotomy to allow the forceps to fit and within 2 surges they had inserted the forceps, twisted his shoulders and Grayson Charles Cowling was born!!

 His birth was entirely painless, with some mild discomfort when bearing down during my surges which I felt were productive.
 My experience was uplifting, empowering and I can honestly say that I enjoyed giving birth.
-With the obvious exception of the latter stage which we felt was badly managed by the doctors, I would do it again in a heartbeat.
+I would do it again in a heartbeat.

 I wouldn’t have had such a great birthing story to tell, if it weren’t for your confidence, guidance and support – thank you so so much.
 Aren’t our bodies and minds amazing things!